Shirleen-Gathungu/Top-50-Spotify-tracks-in-2023-Analysis/README.md

 ## Release Date Analysis
 ### Description
-Found the distribution of release dates for the top 50 tracks and
+Found the distribution of release dates for the top 50 tracks.
 ## Findings
 Years with the highest released songs are 2023,2022,2013 and 2016.